LITUATUI/M3UPT/README.md

 M3U playlist of TV channels and radio stations in Portuguese optimized for Kodi.
 Public and official streams only.

+You can use the [Issues](https://github.com/LITUATUI/M3UPT/issues) section to report bugs or broken links and the [Discussions](https://github.com/LITUATUI/M3UPT/discussions) section for suggestions or general conversation.

 ## 📺 Main Portuguese TV channels 🇵🇹